 Air Particulate Monitoring

-The monitoring devices like the Oizom’s low-cost sensor DustroidTM (with variants – Light, Smart, and Pro) are stationed at the construction sites.
+Monitoring devices like the Oizom’s dust monitor DustroidTM (with variants – Light, Smart, and Pro) are stationed at the construction sites.
 A brief guideline regarding the selection of the correct model of DustroidTM can be found here.
-The devices are placed at the periphery for Periphery Air Monitoring (PAM) and fixed stations near the source where the workers are likely to be exposed to the particulates.
+For instance, the devices are placed at the periphery for Periphery Air Monitoring (PAM) and fixed stations near the source where the workers are likely to be exposed.
 DustroidTM measures the concentration of various particulate matter with size ranging from 1 micron to 100 microns such as PM1, PM2.5, PM10, and PM100 in the ambient air. which can be further integrated with a weather station.

-It is also necessary to carry out air quality monitoring at the site before any construction activities are carried out.
+Carrying out air quality monitoring at the site before any construction is necessary.
 The baseline data hence generated helps in making of the compliance report, Environment Impact Assessment (EIA) and Environmental Clearance (EC).
-Baseline data further help in planning and executing the Environment Management Plan (EMP).
+Additionally, baseline data helps in planning and executing the Environment Management Plan (EMP).
 The data also acts as base data to compare the air particulate concentration pre, mid/during, and post-construction activities.

 Monitoring meteorological parameters like temperature, humidity, wind speed, wind direction, etc help in conducting the dispersion analysis of the dust particles.
-As discussed earlier wind easily carries away the dust particles i.e. sand, sawdust, cement particles, etc. This means that the dust generated at the construction site can also affect the people living in nearby areas and faraway places depending on the meteorological parameters.
+As discussed earlier wind easily carries away the dust particles i.e. sand, sawdust, cement particles, etc. This means that the dust generated at the construction site can also affect the people living in nearby areas and faraway places.
 Oizom provides an online platform that carries out the dispersion analysis based on the data generated through air particulate monitoring.

 It has also become mandatory for the construction companies to provide water spraying as a mitigative measure for dust suppression.
-Manually functioned sprayers, mist cannons, sprinklers are turned on that sprays the water to suppress the air particulate pollution.
+Operators turn ON sprayers, mist cannons, sprinklers manually to suppress the air particulate pollution.
 This is an orthodox and inefficient method.
-When to turn on or turn off the cannons or sprayer and it’s time duration totally depends on the particulate concentration.
+When to turn ON/OFF the cannons or sprayer and it’s time duration entirely depends on the particulate concentration.

-These can be automated at construction sites by air quality monitoring using Oizom’s DustroidTM.
-Threshold limits are set in the system according to the exposure limits of OSHA and Ambient Air quality Standards so that whenever it is breached, the mist cannon or sprayers are automatically triggered to spray.
-An alternate method is to generate baseline data by baseline monitoring before the construction and considering it as the threshold value that should not be exceeded.
+Oizom’s Dust monitoring device – DustroidTM can automate these at construction sites by air quality monitoring.
+By setting threshold limits in the system, according to the exposure limits of OSHA and Ambient Air Quality Standards, the mist cannon or sprayers automatically trigger to spray in case of a threshold breach.
+An alternate method is to generate baseline data by monitoring before the construction and considering it as the threshold value.